Campus Legal Services

 · Small claims actions for SGI automobile insurance deductible

-· Non-complex Human Rights complaints (at discretion of faculty supervisor)
+· Non-complex Human Rights complaints (at the discretion of faculty supervisor)

 · Debtor-creditor (limited to assisting students dealing with collections agents)